 I’m still using the Fluidstance most days, sometimes for the entire day, sometimes swapping back and forth between sitting and standing every few hours and I still love it.
 The only change I’d love to see at some point is an (optional) increased angle to require more effort balancing and increase movement overall.
 Using it for a few years I’ve mastered my balance at the current Level angle but would love to up the ante a bit to keep my body moving/working throughout the day.

 I can’t speak for everyone, but for me, The Level is a worthwhile investment.
-Yes, it makes me cringe a bit to think of buying something so simple for so much but if I divide the cost by the number of days I’ll use it this year it becomes much more reasonable.
+Yes, it makes me cringe a bit to think of buying something so simple for so much6Okay, if you haven’t caught on to this yet, I grew up quite poor. but if I divide the cost by the number of days I’ll use it this year it becomes much more reasonable.
 How many days do we work in a year?
 Lets say 240.
 Now we are talking about paying $1.20 per working day for this convenience if we purchase the lower end Level.
 If we purchase the highest? $1.62/day.
 Pretty reasonable for a product that will probably last years.

 The Level does what it promises – helps one maintain motion even while standing at a desk and thus relieving pressure on the body.
 For me, personally, I see reduced pain in my legs, knees, and back from using The Level.